k0T0z/gsoc24-blog/_posts/2024-08-26-google-summer-of-code-2024-week-14-15-16-and-17-i-hate-frontend.markdown

 This blog post is related to my Google Summer of Code 2024 project: [Procedural Fragment Shader Generation Using Classic Machine Learning][my-google-summer-of-code-2024-project].

-After experiencing many problems with the [nodeeditor](https://github.com/k0T0z/nodeeditor) package, I have decided to write my own code.
-I want to make everything right because it will be very annoying to fix the bugs later.
-This project isn't intended for a Visual Shader Editor annyway but for a Machine Learning approach to generate shaders.

-## Cons Of nodeeditor Package

-1. The nodeeditor library contains the backend that I have already implemented before the midterm evaluation.
-It is not a fully GUI Library, it is something bigger.
-2. There are many bugs inside the library that I will waste a lot of time to fix.
-3. I tried integrating the library with my midterm evaluation code, and it was a mess.
-I don't even know if it is possible to integrate them together because I stopped trying after a couple of days.
-4. As mentioned in [#149](https://github.com/paceholder/nodeeditor/issues/149), the theming system is global and this won't allow creating multiple instances of the editor.
-The fix is inside [#172](https://github.com/paceholder/nodeeditor/pull/172), however, it is very stale.
-4. ... and many other reasons.

-## Pros Of Writing My Own Code

-In the nodeeditor library, I think they are drawing the ports and using an algorithm to detect if the press event is done inside the port area.
-In my opinion, this results in a lot of complex code that is hard to maintain.
-I have decided to draw the ports as separate objects and make them children of the node.
-This will make the code simpler and easier to maintain.
-Using my approach, only 3 functions will take care of all thw work:

-### ``on_port_pressed`` Function

-This function resets the ``temporary`` connection object.
-A connection is called temporary when it is inside the dragging state.
-This means it is not connected and can be deleted or ignored at any time.

-### ``on_port_dragged`` Function

-This function is the one that is called continuously when the mouse is moving.
-The code inside it is very straightforward.
-It is just creates/updates the temporary connection object.

-### ``on_port_dropped`` Function

-This function is called when the mouse is released.
-It is easy to detect if the mouse is released inside a port area or not as the port is a separate object.

-It took me very long to finish it by the way 🙂.
-I even was about to give up many times because it seemed a very big chunk of work at first.

-## Event System

-It is an simple as every widget inside the tree emits events till it hit the target widget upwards.
-The target widget will handle the event.
-This means, no child is allowed to access a parent directly.

-## Visual Shader Editor Testing

-I have added a new subdirectory to RGM called ``Tests``.
-I have added the basis for testing ``MainWindow`` and ``VisualShaderEditor`` classes.
-I have also encountered this webiste: [Difference between Mocks, Fakes, Stubs and Dummies](http://xunitpatterns.com/Mocks,%20Fakes,%20Stubs%20and%20Dummies.html), it has a nicely explained many types of testing objects.
-Note: SUT = System Under Test.

-I tried many approachs regarding the testing but actually nothing worked.
-I wanted to create a dummy objects for anything related to Protobuf and the Model.
-By the way, Robert did a great job with RGM, it is based on the Model-View-Controller pattern.
-I only want to test the View and the Controller.

-The problem is that I couldn't mock the ``MessageModel`` or ``ProtoModel`` classes.
-Also, I want to use the real class when testing the whole system and the mocked one when testing the ``VisualShaderEditor`` alone.
-I tried to use MACROS from the CMake build system but nothing worked.

-I came up with a work around, which is to create a new constructor for the ``VisualShaderEditor`` class that takes nothing.
-It worked fine.

-Writing unit tests for a UI is very hard and I don't think it is worth it.
-It is fine for now that I wrote the ``Tests`` directory and the tests for the ``VisualShader`` class.

-## No Extension Again

-I actually wanted to extend my project again this year, but Robert shocked me with the news that I can't extend anymore, it was too late.
-I wanted to implement the Machine Learning part of the project as well as testing this thing requires a very long time because this will be an integration between many things: Qt5, Protobuf, gRPC, ``VisualShader``, ``VisualShaderEditor``, JDI, ENIGMA's Graphics System.
+After encountering numerous challenges with the [nodeeditor](https://github.com/k0T0z/nodeeditor) package, I made the strategic decision to develop a custom implementation.
+This decision was driven by the need for precision and maintainability, especially considering that this project's ultimate goal extends beyond a Visual Shader Editor to a machine learning approach for shader generation.

+## Analysis of Third-Party Solution

+### Limitations of nodeeditor Package
+1. **Scope Mismatch**: The library encompasses backend functionality that I had already implemented prior to the midterm evaluation.
+It exceeds the requirements of a GUI library, introducing unnecessary complexity.
+2. **Bug Density**: The package contains numerous bugs that would require significant time investment to resolve.
+3. **Integration Challenges**: Attempts to integrate the library with my midterm evaluation code proved problematic, potentially rendering integration unfeasible.
+4. **Architectural Constraints**: As documented in [Issue #149](https://github.com/paceholder/nodeeditor/issues/149), the global theming system prevents the creation of multiple editor instances.
+While a fix exists in [PR #172](https://github.com/paceholder/nodeeditor/pull/172), it remains unmerged.

+## Custom Implementation Benefits

+### Simplified Port Management
+The nodeeditor library appears to use a complex algorithm for port detection and event handling.
+My approach simplifies this by treating ports as discrete objects:

+1. **Port Objects as Children**: By making ports children of nodes, we achieve clearer object hierarchy and simpler event propagation.
+2. **Event Handler Reduction**: This approach requires only three key functions:

+   #### `on_port_pressed`
+   Initializes or resets the "temporary" connection object.
+A temporary connection exists in a dragging state, remaining uncommitted until finalized.

+   #### `on_port_dragged`
+   Manages the continuous update of temporary connections during mouse movement.
+The implementation is straightforward, focusing solely on creation and updating of the temporary connection object.

+   #### `on_port_dropped`
+   Handles the connection finalization when the mouse is released.
+Port detection is simplified as each port is a discrete object.

+While implementing this custom solution was time-intensive and occasionally daunting due to its scope, the resulting system is more maintainable and aligned with our specific needs.

+### Event System Architecture
+The implementation uses a simple but effective upward event propagation model:
+- Events emit from widgets and traverse up the widget tree until reaching the target
+- This ensures encapsulation, as children cannot directly access parents
+- Event handling occurs at the appropriate level in the widget hierarchy

+## Testing Framework Development

+### Visual Shader Editor Testing Infrastructure
+I've established a new `Tests` subdirectory within RGM, focusing on:
+- Foundation for testing `MainWindow` and `VisualShaderEditor` classes
+- Exploration of various testing methodologies, guided by resources like [Difference between Mocks, Fakes, Stubs and Dummies](http://xunitpatterns.com/Mocks,%20Fakes,%20Stubs%20and%20Dummies.html)

+### Testing Challenges and Solutions
+1. **Protobuf and Model Mocking**: Initial attempts to mock `MessageModel` and `ProtoModel` classes proved problematic
+2. **Isolation vs. Integration**: Balancing the need to test the `VisualShaderEditor` in isolation while also testing system integration
+3. **Workaround Implementation**: Created a parameter-less constructor for `VisualShaderEditor` to facilitate testing

+### Current Testing Status
+While UI testing presents significant challenges, we've established a solid foundation:
+- Created the `Tests` directory structure
+- Implemented tests for the `VisualShader` class
+- Acknowledged the complexity of comprehensive UI testing and prioritized accordingly

+## Project Extension Considerations
+Despite aspirations to extend the project to include machine learning components, time constraints have necessitated focusing on core functionality.
+The integration complexity between Qt5, Protobuf, gRPC, `VisualShader`, `VisualShaderEditor`, JDI, and ENIGMA's Graphics System requires careful consideration and extensive testing.

+## Notes
+As confirmed by Robert on August 30, 2024:

 > R0bert — 30/08/2024 17:58

 > be careful im not sure if we can extend yours again this year, so dont count on it
 > i saw mentor thread talking about that

+This reinforces our focus on delivering a robust core implementation rather than expanding scope.

 [my-google-summer-of-code-2024-project]: https://summerofcode.withgoogle.com/programs/2024/projects/wYTZuQbA